 4. Non-Nullable by Default

-are non-nullable by default, reducing the risk of null reference exceptions.
+When nullable reference types are enabled, reference types like string or object are non-nullable by default, reducing the risk of null reference exceptions.

 - Example: